Implicit Mentoring: The Unacknowledged Developer Efforts in Open Source: Introduction

 Our results lay the foundation for various future research directions and also identifies several calls for OSS communities such as creating an appreciative community, improving the state of diversity in OSS, and mechanisms to make mentoring sustainable; both of which are important to sustain and create healthy OSS projects.
-In the words of one of our interviewees : ``\textit{in open source, you're gonna find a lot of professionals that have a lot of experience, but need mentorship to understand and join a specific technology...but I don't think the mentorship is recognized at all.} [P3]''
+In the words of one of our interviewees : ``\textit{in open source, you're gonna find a lot of professionals that have a lot of experience, but need mentorship to understand and join a specific technology...but I don't think the mentorship is recognized at all.} [P3\footnote{P(N) refers to interview participant number.}]''